Running AI/ML workloads on NAISS systems¶

 This session will introduce you to what is different when doing machine learning on a compute cluster.
 Performance considerations and best practices.

-Code examples will focus on PyTorch and TensorFlow as framework, but also other utilities.
+Code examples will focus on PyTorch and TensorFlow as frameworks, but also other utilities.

 The main relevant NAISS resources is Alvis this first time and later Arrhenius GPU partition when that is in place.